Detectify's MCP server — secure, integrated AI for your workflows.

 What vulnerabilities or anomalies do I have?

-Once the "Discovery" phase or information gathering is complete, you must look into the relevant attack vectors that could be chained together to exploit the possible vulnerabilities, aka the "Assessment" phase.
+Once the "Discovery" phase or information gathering is complete, you must look into the relevant attack vectors that could be chained together to exploit the possible vulnerabilities.
+This is called the "Assessment" phase.

 Here you will need access to automated security tests that can keep up with the pace of exploit development.
-There is where working directly with ethical hackers can prove to be advantageous.
+Working directly with ethical hackers can prove to be advantageous.
 They can provide testing that looks for unique vulnerabilities in software and technologies companies rely on daily, like AWS and other cloud technologies.

 Photobox is one customer that benefits from using Detectify Crowdsource ethical hackers.
 The organization understood that crowdsourced ethical hacking research could far outpace open source tools.
 The combination of new research and automation from Detectify is a vital part of Photobox's security setup.